whitehole07/ddpg-eddy-detumbling/README.md

-## **Modular Architecture**
+## **Modular SW Architecture**
-The SW architecture is developed in a modular flavor:
+The software architecture follows a modular design[^1]:
-- **Integrator**: implements the SUNDIALS's CVODE solver for fast and reliable integration of multi-body coupled dynamics;
+- **ODE Solver**: Utilizes SUNDIALS' CVODE solver for fast and accurate integration of multi-body coupled dynamics.
-- **Dynamics**: The symbolic MATLAB component supplies the integrator block with the pre-computed equations of motion derived according to the selected manipulator's Denavit-Hartenberg parameters;
+- **Equations of Motion (EoMs)**: Supplies the integrator with pre-computed EoMs based on the chosen Denavit-Hartenberg parameters.
-- **DDPG**: Responsible for trajectory planning and command input to the built-
+- **DDPG**: Handles online trajectory planning and action generation at each timestep.
-- **Reward**:

-In this block, the SUNDIALS Suite is utilized to integrate the Attitude, Orbital, and Robotic coupled dynamics.
-The SUNDIALS suite (Suite of Nonlinear and Differential/Algebraic Equation Solvers) is a collection of high-performance numerical solvers designed for solving large-scale differential and differential-algebraic equations\cite{sundials_docs}.
-In particular, the CVODE solver was selected.
-CVODE is a solver for the initial value problem (IVP) of ordinary differential equations (ODEs), using both adaptive and fixed-step methods\cite{cvode_docs}.
-The selection of this solver allowed for sensibly shorter simulation times and a speedier training process.
-To improve computational efficiency, the Equations of Motions (EoMs) of the manipulator's dynamics were pre-computed symbolically and simplified using \textit{MATLAB} and subsequently imported in \textit{C++}.

-Additionally, the DDPG simulation block is detailed in \autoref{fig:ddpg_sw}.
-This block makes heavy use of the machine learning library \textit{PyTorch}, and therefore it is developed in \textit{Python}. \textit{PyTorch} is an open-source machine learning library developed by Facebook's AI Research Lab (FAIR).
-It has been selected in this work as it is widely used in both academia and industry for deep learning and artificial intelligence (AI) research.
-Furthermore, \textit{PyTorch} is known for its flexibility, ease of use, and dynamic computation graph, making it a popular choice for developing complex neural network models.
-This block receives the state from the environment block.
-Since the two blocks are written in different languages (\textit{Python} and \textit{C++}), facilitating their interaction is not straightforward and requires a language binding.
-To achieve this, \texttt{cppyy} was employed.

-\texttt{cppyy} is a \textit{Python} library that automates the binding between \textit{Python} and \textit{C++}.
-It utilizes \texttt{Cling}, an interactive \textit{C++} interpreter, and PyPy's JIT (Just-In-Time) compilation to dynamically create bindings.
-This allows \textit{Python} to directly interact with \textit{C++} classes, functions, and libraries\cite{cppyy_docs}.
-This setup is particularly beneficial since the main training loop operates in \textit{Python}, while the integrator, which represents the simulation's bottleneck, runs in \textit{C++}.
-The use of \texttt{cppyy} enables seamless interaction and data exchange (such as state and action) between the two blocks.
+- **Reward Function**: A hybrid formulation integrating dense, sparse, and shaped components for distance, α-angle, and inverse kinematics.

 <p align="center">
   <img src="https://github.com/user-attachments/assets/300ce787-87a5-43da-9ba3-491371e74291" alt="Robotic arm control" width="80%">
 </p>

+[^1]: The environment (implemented in C++) and the agent (implemented in Python) communicate via a language binding using **cppyy**.
+This allows Python to directly interact with C++ classes, functions, and libraries.
+This setup is advantageous as the main training loop runs in Python, while the integrator—representing the simulation's computational bottleneck—executes in C++.
+The use of **cppyy** ensures efficient data exchange, including states and actions, between the two blocks.